glotzerlab/row/doc/src/clusters/cluster.md

 * `by_environment`: **array** of two strings - Identify the cluster when the environment variable `by_environment[0]` is set and equal to `by_environment[1]`.
 * `always`: **bool** - Set to `true` to always identify this cluster.
-When `false`, this cluster can only be chosen by an explicit `--cluster` option.
+When `false`, this cluster may only be chosen by an explicit `--cluster` option.

 > Note: The *first* cluster in the list that sets `identify.always = true` will prevent
-> any later cluster from being identified.
+> any later cluster from being identified (except by explicit `--cluster=name`).

 ## scheduler